monkeysppp/VBCoachNotes/Psychology.md

 Rule 1: You cannot improve unless you are willing to change.
 Growth takes place outside of your comfort zone.

+## Principles

+- Mistakes are made as a team
+- If someone calls "out" and the ball is played anyway, what should you do?
+Stop and discuss the call?
+A call isn't reality, unless the event has happened.
+- Get the players to teach themselves.
+Don't let them depend on the coach; try to be like a parent and let hem fly on their own.
+- For peak performance, each player wants something different; some what time to practice, some what tea and a chat, some want shouting at
+- Find the right time and environment to talk; don't attack your stars in front of everyone unless you're doing it for a reason (_https://wisden.com/stories/international-cricket/when-murali-gave-paul-farbrace-the-biggest-spray_)
+- Defence is an attitude
+- Defence is a team sport
+- Process over product: focus on doing the job, not winning
+- Ubuntu: You are nothing but what your team makes you; your team mates are nothing but what you make them
+- "Wanting to win" and "working really hard" are not enough: everyone wants to win and works really hard.
+You have to do your job every single time, every single rally.
+That's the definition of discipline.

 ## Random notes

 - Combat against learned helplessness, both in the players in in the coaching staff